jcolomb/gintonic-blog/text/survey_analysis_report2.md

 we designed two templates (fig. 1) and a survey to guide our efforts.
 We are presenting here the analysis of the survey answer and a novel version of the template in accordance with the received feedback.
 This blog ends by outlining the gin-tonic application, that brings some technical solution (based on the git submodule technology) to add flexibility and ease of use in the template.

+> *How do you organise your digital files for your research projects ?*
+>
+> I organise my file using the GIN research repository (version 1).

 # The survey